SomeSpaceNerd/CoreMP135_buildroot-external-st-debian13/README.md

 This README can be a bit confusing and long-winded, so here's all you probably need to know

 ### Installing the pre-compiled image
-If you just want to install the pre-compiled image, go to the [release](https://github.com/SomeSpaceNerd/CoreMP135_buildroot-external-st-debian13/releases/tag/img-file) and follow the instructions there
+If you just want to install the pre-compiled image, go to the [release page](https://github.com/SomeSpaceNerd/CoreMP135_buildroot-external-st-debian13/releases/tag/img-file) and follow the instructions there

 ### Compiling the image
 **Note: A decently powerful computer with a Debian-based OS is required for this process, I used Ubuntu 22.04.5 LTS in WSL, the complation process can also take around 90 minutes and up to 20GB of disk space**